About This Gallery

 How does it work?

 Everyone is on some server.
 I’m on infosec.exchange.
 My program logs in as me and pulls all the #monsterdon posts it can find.
-But then I read all the servers of all the people.
-And if I find mastodon.social for example, I go connect to mastodon.social and start pulling down everything that they saw for #monsterdon.
+I look through all the posts I get, and I discover servers of all the other participants.
+I then go query that server directly to see what it has seen.
+If I find mastodon.social for example, I go connect to mastodon.social and start pulling down everything that they saw for #monsterdon.
 And I read all the posts I get from there, and I make a list of all the servers that I have discovered, and I try each one in turn.

 For example, there might be someone on jorts.horse that I don’t follow and whose posts don’t make it to my server.
 But I connect directly to jorts.horse and it gives me the posts, which includes the ones from this person that I don’t normally see.
 Also, when my server gets a post from a different server during the event on Sunday night, it gets a snapshot in time.
 Here’s how many boosts and favourites were on it at that moment.
 It might not fetch an updated copy.
-Since the post isn’t from my server, my server might have out-of-date numbers.
+Since the post isn’t from my server, my server might have out-of-date numbers for boosts, favourites, replies, etc..
 When I connect to jorts.horse on Monday, I get the latest, authoritative version of that post, from the server that knows it.
+So my Monday morning statistics use the mosts authoritative numbers available to me.

-Finally, there are some servers (including Taweret’s timeloop.cafe) which don’t federate with infosec.exchange (for reasons lost to history) and that also don’t offer a public API.
-I can’t ask it for the definitive posts because it won’t answer an anonymous request.
+Finally, there are some servers (including Taweret’s timeloop.cafe) which don’t federate with infosec.exchange (for reasons lost to history) and many don’t offer a public API for searching.
+Mastodon is not the only software out there.
+Small, personal servers like snac2 and goto social have different APIs, though they speak ActivityPub.
+Some won’t answer an anonymous query.
 (That’s fine.
 Some folks don’t want to be too public, it’s ok.
 I send them one query every Monday, they say “not allowed” and I leave them alone.)
 So I might get 20 or 30 copies of a post from @Taweret as seen by various other servers.
 I keep the version that has the highest numbers, and I throw away all the other copies.

 How much data is it?